As we have seen, pairs provide a primitive “glue” that we can use to

 where each number is multiplied by the factor.
 The recursive plan for

-is similar to the one for count-leaves
+scale-tree is similar to the one for count-leaves:

-is to regard the tree as a sequence
+Another way to implement scale-tree is to regard the tree as a sequence

-.
+of sub-trees and use map.
 We map over the sequence, scaling each

 sub-tree in turn, and return the list of results.
 In the base case, where the